FormidableLabs/builder/README.md

 ... and (with assuredly a few minor hiccups) that's about it!
 You are Builder-free and back to a normal `npm`-controlled project.

-### Versions v1, v2, v3

-The `builder` project effectively starts at `v2.x.x`.
-Prior to that Builder was a small DOM utility that fell into disuse, so we re-purposed it for a new wonderful destiny!
-But, because we follow semver, that means everything starts at `v2` and as a helpful tip / warning:

-> Treat `v2.x` as a `v0.x` release

-We'll try hard to keep it tight, but at our current velocity there are likely to be some bumps and API changes that won't adhere strictly to semver until things settle down in `v3.x`-on.

 [builder-react-component]: https://github.com/FormidableLabs/builder-react-component
 [trav_img]: https://api.travis-ci.org/FormidableLabs/builder.svg